 Plastics-Related Manufacturing – Kidney, Larynx, Liver (3)

 In the paint industry, for example, there are thousands of chemical compounds used.
 Pigments, extenders, binders, additives, and solvents contain known cancer-causing agents such as toluene and xylene.
 Paint manufacture workers are potentially exposed to the chemicals found in the products they manufacture (5), as are laborers in the manufacture of rubber.
 Rubber workers handle raw materials in day-to-day operations.
-Production workers in both groups are exposed to dusts and fumes via inhalation and dermal contact.
-(6) This exposure translates to a significant risk of contracting occupational illness, even cancer.
+Production workers in both groups are exposed to dust and fumes via inhalation and dermal contact.
+(6) This exposure translates to a significant risk of contracting the occupational illness, even cancer.

 Working in these industries needn’t be a cancer threat, however.
 The EPA recommends eliminating indoor air pollutants through air cleaning source control and ventilation.
 (7)

 At Air Systems Inc., we serve our customers by identifying areas of potential risk.
 We supply stellar products that will properly ventilate work areas and remove air-impurities.
 Contact us today to schedule a free estimate with one of our skilled and experienced clean air specialists.